geoserver/geoserver.github.io/_posts/2025-12-30-cite-sponsorship-opportunity.md

 - Announcements
 ---

-A major accomplishment in 2025 was [re-achiving CITE Certification]({% post_url 2025-07-16-cite-certification %} ) status for GeoServer.
+A major accomplishment in 2025 was [re-achieving CITE Certification]({% post_url 2025-07-16-cite-certification %} ) status for GeoServer.
 Many thanks to all who were involved!
 After approximately 10 years, we can once again officially confirm that GeoServer is OGC compliant.

-To maintain Certification is an annual expense for the project - and a sponsorship opportunity for you!
+Maintaining Certification is an annual expense for the project - and a sponsorship opportunity for you!

 Thanks to [Gaia3D](https://gaia3d.com/) and [OSGeo:UK](https://uk.osgeo.org/) for sponsorship covering the expense of CITE Certification for 2025.